 Is Pro Writing Aid Good For Authors?

-Yes, there’s a wide range of reports available, and if I’m honest, most of them aren’t needed for most of us.
+Yes, there’s a wide range of extensive writing reports available, and if I’m honest, most of them aren’t needed for most of us.

 However, you’ll probably use more reports than most if you’re an author.

 Pro Writing Aid is perfect for authors, and unless you are willing to pay for a professional online editor, this would be the best alternative.

 Pro Writing Aid has two pricing categories with multiple prices inside those categories.
 For example, you have a price for individual use and team use.